anitab-org/mentorship-flutter/README.md

 Basic application flow works, like changing screens and logging in/off.
 Core features and backend are fully integrated.
-So basically, implementing what is not done yet will be pure pleasure - creating interfaces with Flutter is a piece of cake :)
+So basically, implementing what is not done yet will be a pure pleasure - creating interfaces with Flutter is a piece of cake :)

 **What works?**